parnoldx/mail/README.md

   * Rename email threads -> possible with IMAP
   * Not sure if merging is possible -> TODO
   * Notification are Opt-in for all except the Important category
-  * Replace a to big attachment with a link and upload it to some service (TODO check if a good free service exist)
+  * Replace a to big attachment with a link and upload it to some service - https://transfer.sh/
   * Check if it's is possible to replicate a note feature.
 Usecase.
 Email thread -> Phone Conversation -> Add notes to the corresponding topic

 * Technology